Food Fun & News

 Put Cheez-Its on your chicken

 Use cheese crackers such as Cheez-Its in the breading.
-First soak the chicken in evaporated milk and fresh lemon juice for 2 to 4 hours, then dip in seasoned flour, beaten egg, and finally the crushed cheese crackers.
+First soak the chicken in evaporated milk and fresh lemon juice for two to four hours, then dip in seasoned flour, beaten egg, and finally the crushed cheese crackers.
 Pan-fry or bake as usual.

 Add salad dressing to soup

 Stir in some bottled blue cheese salad dressing toward the end of cooking your soup and enjoy the mouthwatering results!
-Try these brilliant kitchen shortcuts to cut down on cooking time.
+Never think you’ll have enough time to try all these secret ingredients?
+These brilliant kitchen shortcuts will cut down on cooking time.